Not sure what to do in Sofia, Bulgaria?

 When I booked my trip to Sofia, I literally had NO idea what to expect.

 I didn’t even know if Sofia sightseeing was a thing and what some of the best things to do in Bulgaria were.

 I was legitimately worried that I would have to spend my entire vacation sitting around, staring at the uneven death traps… I mean sidewalks (Yeah, there are a lot.
 The infrastructure isn’t super awesome).

-As the capital of Bulgaria, Sofia is known for its plethora of ancient, Greek Orthodox churches, centuries-old Roman ruins, exquisite Ottoman mosques, and Soviet-era, Red Army monuments, all of which weirdly coalesce to create a fun and funky vibe that visitors will love.
+Because as the capital of Bulgaria, Sofia is known for its plethora of ancient, Greek Orthodox churches, centuries-old Roman ruins, exquisite Ottoman mosques, and Soviet-era, Red Army monuments, all of which weirdly coalesce to create a fun and funky vibe that visitors will love.

 It’s one of the cheapest cities in all of Europe!
 Which is totally amazing since I mean really, who doesn’t love saving money?

 Unless you’re a trust fund baby in which case, can I be you?